 Wyckoff’s recruiting abilities shone through once again with the 2014 class, signing highly-touted prospects Shakayla Thomas, Chania Ray and Ama Degbeon.
 The addition of the No. 1 junior college center in the nation, Adut Bulgak, once again provided the Noles with an abundance of talent as she garnered All-America honors as a junior and senior at FSU.

 Wyckoff also serves as the Seminoles’ program’s liaison with the FSU academic support staff in addition to her on-court duties.
-In three of the past four years (2016, 2017, 2018), FSU has either led or tied for the conference lead in All-ACC Academic Team selections.
+In three of the past five years (2016, 2017, 2018), FSU has either led or tied for the conference lead in All-ACC Academic Team selections.

 In her first year back at FSU, Wyckoff, a star versatile forward during her career, helped tutor all-conference forwards Cierra Bravard and Howard.
 Bravard later signed a professional contract with the WNBA’s San Antonio SilverStars and played the 2013 WNBA season with the Seattle Storm.
 Howard led the ACC in double-doubles in 2012, then set a single-season school record with 15 double-doubles as a senior.